A Tie-breaking based Local Search Algorithm for Stable Matching Problems: A local search algorithm for SMTI and HRT

 \section{A local search algorithm for SMTI and HRT}

 In this section, we introduce a tie-breaking based local search algorithm, named TBLS, designed to address the MAX-SMTI and MAX-HRT problems, and its equity-focused variant, TBLS-E. The TBLS algorithm is illustrated in Algorithm \ref{TBLS}.
 TBLS starts to find an efficient strategy $S_{best}$ and a maximum stable matching $M_{best}$ by arbitrarily breaking all the ties and implementing a base algorithm, as outlined in lines 2-5 of Algorithm \ref{TBLS}.
 In each iteration, TBLS performs three steps.
-First, it refines the current tie-breaking strategy $S$ using the subroutine \texttt{Refine\_Tie\_Breaking\_Strategy}.
-Following this refinement, it obtains a corresponding stable matching $M$ using the subroutine \texttt{Obtain\_Stable\_Matching}.
-Lastly, if $M_{best}$ is found to be worse than $M$ according to the evaluation function $E$, then $M$ and $S$ are assigned to $M_{best}$ and $S_{best}$, respectively, as specified in lines 9-12 of Algorithm \ref{TBLS}.
+First, it refines the current tie-breaking strategy $S$ using the subroutine \texttt{RefineTieBreakingStrategy}.
+Following this refinement, it obtains a corresponding stable matching $M$ using the subroutine \texttt{ObtainStableMatching}.
+Lastly, if $M_{best}$ is found to be worse than $M$ according to the evaluation function $E$, then $M$ and $S$ are assigned to $M_{best}$ and $S_{best}$, respectively, as specified in lines 10-13 of Algorithm \ref{TBLS}.
+TBLS-E is developed by incorporating two key modifications into the original TBLS framework, the details of which are provided in Section \ref{subsec:TBLS-E}.

+In each iteration, the time complexity of TBLS using GS as the base algorithm is $O(n^2)$, whereas that of TBLS-E using PDB as the base algorithm is $O(n^3)$.
+The overall space complexity of both algorithms is $O(n^3)$.
+A detailed complexity analysis is provided in Section S1 of Online Resource 1.

 Next, we describe the main concepts of these two subroutines: